 - Did your parents foster you to have a good relationship with food and/or body image?
 How or how not?

 - Were your parents strict and overprotective?
-Or were they more laid back and easy going?
+Or were they more laid back and easygoing?
 How did this affect you?

 - Did you feel like your parents allowed you to be your true self growing up?